lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 5. Run scripts `FIG01_thickness_model_literature_output.m` and other Figure scripts for visualisation and validation of model output.

 ***
-INPUT DATA AND REQUIREMENTS:
+MANDATORY INPUT DATA AND REQUIREMENTS:

-The geological map vector data must be loaded in a projected coordinate system (typically a national projected system, CH1903+ / LV95, epsg: 2056 in the example data set), where the coordinates are expressed in meters.
+The geological map vector data is a topologically-correct set of polygons in shapefile format that are projected in a EPSG-recognized Coordinate Reference System (e.g. CH1903+ / LV95, EPSG: 2056 in the example data set), where the coordinates are expressed in meters.
+The Digital Terrain Model is in raster format (e.g. GeoTIFF), projected in the same Coordinate Reference System as the geological map vector data.

-All input data must be loaded with the same projected coordinate system.
-It is recommended to work on one map sheet at once.
-This avoids mapsheet boundary effects and saves calculation time.
-Additionally, the optimal filtering parameters might vary from map sheet to map sheet.
+If the project intends to process several geological map sheets, it is recommended to work with one sheet after the other.
+This avoids map sheet boundary truncation effects and saves calculation time.
+Additionally, the optimal filtering parameters mightare likely to vary from map sheet to map sheet.

-In the following, all input data are listed, important requirements of the input data specified.
-The file names reflect the input data of our test data set (see Nibourel, et al., submitted).
+In the following, all the mandatory input data are listed and important requirements of the input data are specified.
+The file names reflect the input data of our test data set (see Nibourel, et al., submitted):

-REQUIRED INPUT DATA FOR ORIENTATION AND THICKNESS EXTRACTION:

-1. `mapsheet_BED.shp`:                      Geological map vector data set, shapefile containing mapped bedrock exposures.
+1. `mapsheet_BED.shp`:                      Geological map vector data set, polygon shapefile containing the mapped bedrock exposures.
-                                          In the data set, different lithostratigraphic units must be specified as numeric attribute field (see GeolCodes in the example data set)
+                                          In the data set, the different lithostratigraphic units must be expressed as numeric (integer) attributes (see the attribute GeolCodes in the example data set).
-2. `mapsheet_TEC.shp`:                      Shapefile conataining faults and other tectonic boundaries In the data set, faults must be specified with numeric attribute field
+2. `mapsheet_TEC.shp`:                      Line shapefile containing faults and other tectonic boundaries.
+                                          In the data set, faults must be specified with a numeric attribute field.
-3. `mapsheet_swissALTI3D_epsg2056.tif`:     Digital elevation model raster data
+3. `mapsheet_swissALTI3D_epsg2056.tif`:     Digital elevation model in raster format.
-4. `StratiCH_LiSt_20220614.xls`:            Table containing a list of the mapped lithostratigraphic bedrock units These units have to be ordered after stratigraphic age and hierarchy (i.e. Group, Sub-group, Formation, Member)
+4. `StratiCH_LiSt_20220614.xls`:            Table containing the mapped lithostratigraphic bedrock units.
+                                          In order to have a clear top base definition, these units have to be ordered after stratigraphic age and hierarchy (i.e. Group, Sub-group, Formation, Member)
-                                          This list is necessary for the top base definition, the example table was received on the 2022-06-14 by A. Morard (swisstopo)

-SUPPLEMENTARY INPUT DATA FOR OUTPUT VALIDATION AND VISUALISATION:
+                                          The example table provided refers to the list obtained from the Lithostratigraphic Lexicon of Switzerland (www.strati.ch), status was June 14th, 2022.

+OPTIONAL INPUT DATA:

 These input data are not required for the routine to run, but are used in the example data set to visualise and validate the model output.

-5. `HSt_relevant_units_20220617.xls`:       Table containing the GeolCodes of the potentially hard rock bearing lithostratigraphic units and eventually mapped sub-units
+5. `HSt_relevant_units_20220617.xls`:       Table containing the "GeolCodes" of the potentially hard rock bearing lithostratigraphic units and eventually mapped sub-units
 6. `mapsheet_OM.shp`:                       Shapefile containing orientation field measurements (e.g., dip direction/dip of bedding)
                                           These data points are used to validate the model orientation output and to optimise the reliability assessment.
 7. `HSt_thickness_literature_20220601.xls`: Layer thickness estimates based on published stratigraphic descriptions or geological cross sections